 If your air conditioner ices over, the area to focus on is the evaporator coil within the condenser unit.
-There are two possible reasons the coil may freeze.
+There are two likely reasons the coil might freeze.
 First, the airflow through the coil is restricted.
-The air conditioner is trying to force more cold air through the coil than it can handle and therefore frost starts to accumulate on the system and slow the process even more.
-Eventually the frozen water may cause damage to the inner workings of your AC.
+The system is trying to force more cold air through the space than it can handle and therefore frost starts to build up on the outside and slow the process even more.
+Eventually the frozen water can cause damage to the inner workings of your AC.

-If this is not the case, a frozen AC may be due to a lack of refrigerant.
-Similarly, if this is the case, there simply isn’t enough “juice” to properly transport the air through the coil and parts start to freeze up, giving your air conditioner a layer of ice and keeping your home from receiving the cool air it needs.
+If this is not the case, a frozen AC may be due to a low level of refrigerant.
+Similarly, if this is the case, there simply isn’t enough “juice” to properly transport the air through the coil and things start to freeze up, giving your air conditioner a layer of ice and keeping your home from receiving the cool air it needs.

 If your air conditioner has stopped working properly and has developed a layer of frost or ice, don’t worry.
 Follow these simple steps and your home will be feeling good again in no time.

 - Go to the thermostat and turn off your air conditioner all the way.

 - View other areas of your AC through which air flows to make sure air is not restricted.
 Ensure your air filters are clean and all the registers and vents are open.